-The good news is that the Qualtrics connector for SAP Analytics Cloud is already available in 2020 Wave 2 tenants for fast track customers and will be available with QRC 1 2020 for all QRC customers!
+The good news is that the Qualtrics connector for SAP Analytics Cloud is available with QRC 1 2020 for all customers!

 Through this connector, SAP Analytics Cloud can access all the data that has been provided through responses for a survey.
 However, it is important that the user creating the model understands the structure of the survey and hence it is useful to have access to the survey in Qualtrics.

 Here are some suggestions that would help get the best out of analytics on Qualtrics surveys.